About Communication Studies

 Communication Studies Minor, Communication Courses and Descriptions

 The 21-hour communication studies minor requires such courses as corporate communication, communication theory and communication research, intercultural communication, rhetoric, as well as various elective credits.
-See the course descriptions for these and other communications courses at Spring Arbor University by downloading the communication and media catalog, taken from the undergraduate catalog.
+See the course descriptions for these and other communications courses at Spring Arbor University by downloading the undergraduate catalog.